realfogman/ps1_ram_expansion/README.md

 # IBM PS/1 (model 2121) 4MB Memory Expansion
-This is a 4MB memory expansion card for the IBM PS/1 2121 80386 PC.
+This is a 4MB memory expansion card for the IBM PS/1 model 2121 with a Intel 80386 CPU.
 The schematic was done in Kicad.

 ![Top view](ps1_pictures/board_top_scaled.jpg?raw=true "Top view of the finished board")